stuartellis/sve-personal-website/content/articles/python-modern-practices.md

 ### Install Python With Tools That Support Multiple Versions

 Instead of manually installing Python on to your development systems with packages from [the Python Website](https://www.python.org), use tools that provide copies of Python on demand.
-This means that you can choose a Python version for each of your projects, and upgrade them to new versions of Python later without interfering with other tools and projects that use Python.
+This means that you can choose a Python version for each of your projects, and upgrade projects to new versions of Python later without interfering with other tools and projects that use Python.

-If you enable the feature, project tools like Poetry and _uv_ will install copies of Python as needed.
-Avoid using this feature for production systems.
-The project tools use [standalone builds](https://github.com/astral-sh/python-build-standalone), which are modified versions of Python that are maintained by [Astral](https://astral.sh/), not the Python project.
-These standalone builds may have issues that are not present with other copies of Python.
+The [uv](https://docs.astral.sh/uv/), [PDM](https://pdm-project.org) and [Hatch](https://hatch.pypa.io) project tools can install copies of Python as needed.
+These project tools use [standalone builds](https://github.com/astral-sh/python-build-standalone), which are modified versions of Python that are maintained by [Astral](https://astral.sh/), not the Python project.
+The standalone builds have [some limitations](https://gregoryszorc.com/docs/python-build-standalone/main/quirks.html) that are not present with other copies of Python.

-Version manager tools like [mise](https://mise.jdx.dev) or [pyenv](https://github.com/pyenv/pyenv) also allow you to switch between different versions of Python at will, as well as providing the correct versions for projects.
+Version manager tools like [mise](https://mise.jdx.dev) or [pyenv](https://github.com/pyenv/pyenv) provide the same capabilities.
+They allow you to switch between different versions of Python at will, as well as providing the defined version for each of your projects.

 > I provide a separate [article on using version managers](https://www.stuartellis.name/articles/version-managers/).

 [Development Containers](https://containers.dev/) enable you to define a complete environment for a software project, which means that the project will always have a separate installation of Python.
 Development containers are a feature of Visual Studio Code and Jetbrains IDEs.

-Both the pyenv tool and the [Visual Studio Code Dev Container feature](https://github.com/devcontainers/features/blob/main/src/python/README.md) automatically compile Python rather than using the standalone builds, but you must [change the mise configuration](https://mise.jdx.dev/lang/python.html#precompiled-python-binaries) to use compilation.
+Both the pyenv tool and the [Visual Studio Code Dev Container feature](https://github.com/devcontainers/features/blob/main/src/python/README.md) automatically compile Python from source code, rather than using the third-party standalone builds.
+For mise, you will need to [change the configuration](https://mise.jdx.dev/lang/python.html#precompiled-python-binaries) if you prefer to compile Python from the official sources rather than downloading standalone builds.

 ### Use the Most Recent Version of Python That You Can